-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 18, 2015
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 15, 2017

-The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 18, 2015, at 11:00 a.m.
+The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 15, 2017, at 11:00 a.m.
 Eastern Time for the following purposes:

-- (1) To elect directors; - (2) To approve and adopt the Company's 2015 Stock Incentive Plan; - (3) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; - (4) To hold an advisory vote to approve executive compensation; and - (5) To transact any other business properly brought before the meeting.
+- (1) To elect directors; - (2) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; - (3) To hold an advisory vote to approve executive compensation; - (4) To hold an advisory vote to determine the frequency of future advisory votes on executive compensation; - (5) To consider a stockholder proposal to amend our bylaws to allow holders of 10% of capital stock to call a special meeting of stockholders; and - (6) To transact any other business properly brought before the meeting.

 The above matters are described in the Proxy Statement accompanying this Notice.
-You are urged, after reading the Proxy Statement, to vote your shares by proxy by either: (a) completing, signing, dating and returning your proxy card in the postage-paid envelope provided, or (b) voting by telephone or (c) voting via the Internet using the instructions on your proxy card.
+You are urged, after reading the Proxy Statement, to vote your shares by proxy by either: (a) completing, signing, dating and returning your proxy card in the postage-paid envelope provided, or (b) voting by telephone, or (c) voting via the Internet using the instructions on your proxy card.
 Voting instructions are described in more detail in the Proxy Statement.